-1. To determine which version of the operating system is installed, enter the following command:
+To determine the distribution and version of Linux installed, enter the following command:

-cat /etc/issue
+cat /proc/version

-Note: Only the distributions and versions listed earlier in this section are supported.
+Note: Only the distributions and versions listed in the earlier itemized list are supported.
 Do not install the software on other versions of Linux.